omahs/psibase/rust/other-chains/README.md

 ```

 The context object (`VMContext`) allow setting things such as the block time, so I imagine it's used to advance blocks through tests.
 Although I didn't dive into that, but it seems a pretty effective way of testing inside rust!

+### Complex Examples

+[Ref.finance DEX](https://github.com/ref-finance/ref-contracts) - great example of a full DEX implemented using the near-sdk.

 ## Polkadot